-Some of the first known examples are thought to trace back to paper makers in Fabriano, Italy, where in 1282 a Greek cross with circles was embossed on the paper.
-These early watermarks often had some kind of religious significance, but Renaissance paper houses soon recognized that they could act as a kind of trademark for their businesses.
+Some of the first known examples are thought to trace back to Italian paper makers who embossed their paper with a Greek cross symbol.
+These early watermarks often had some kind of religious significance, but Renaissance paper houses soon recognized that these symbols acted as a trademark for their businesses.

-Today, we still watermark our documents, whether they are physical or digital, in an effort to identify the document owner, classify the document or maintain some level of traceability.
-There are various ways of watermarking a document, ranging from a discreet mark to very obvious markings.
-These watermarks might be as simple as a single word, or include more detailed information such as the name and email address of the document recipient.
+Today, we still watermark our documents, either digitally or printed, in an effort to identify the document owner, classify the document or maintain some level of traceability.
+There are various ways to watermark a document from a simple one word text that says “Confidential”, to more customized information that include the name and email address of the document recipient.

-A watermark can also act as a means to track the spread of your files, and as an effective deterrent for people who might disseminate that information if you watermark it with the name of the person and email address.
-If a sensitive document is leaked, it becomes easier to track the source of the leak using the watermark.
-The recipient may feel more uncomfortable in forwarding a file which is watermarked with their own name, email address or other identifier.
+A watermark can act as a means to track the spread of your files, and as an effective deterrent for people who might disseminate your information.
+If each document is watermarked with the recipient’s name and email, it becomes easier to track the source of the leak.
+The recipient would think twice before forwarding a file which is labelled with their own name, email address or other identifier.

 How to watermark a PDF file

-If you were to undertake a quick Google search of “how to watermark a (file type)”, you will find a multitude of sites offering free watermarking for various types of files.
-There are a few pros and cons to be aware of when you’re looking at these software options, such as:
+A quick Google search of “how to watermark a (file type)” will show a multitude of sites offering free watermarking for various types of files.
+There are a few pros and cons to be aware of when you’re looking at these software options.